 My research is centered around the role of memory in human sentence processing.
 In particular, I am interested in how linguistic cues, primarily morphological and structural, affect the process of information retrieval in real-time sentence comprehension.
-In addition, I explore how theoretical issues in syntax interact with current parsing and retrieval models.
+In addition, I explore how theoretical issues in syntax interact with current encoding and retrieval models.
 Although my early research began with a heavy concentration in Spanish, the majority of my work is now focused on Brazilian Portuguese and other Romance languages.

 In my spare time, you can probably find me somewhere outdoors.
 I am an avid hiker and enjoy spending time with my friends, family, and pets on the many trails that Southern California has to offer.